 The last time we were in Somaliland was in 2009, when we were helping people displaced by conflict.

-Eight years on, as our team were travelling down a bumpy, dusty desert road, they came upon a lone tent with a ShelterBox and Rotary International logo on it.
+Nine years on, as our team were travelling down a bumpy, dusty desert road, they came upon a lone tent with a ShelterBox and Rotary International logo on it.

 The owner of the tent, Muna Mohammed now uses the tent as a café.
 Muna, aged 21, has made good use of the original tent, weaving it together with other material to form a traditional Somali house.
 This is a new method of up-cycling we haven't seen before, and it's great to see such adaptability and resilience.